 Sometimes the malware includes ransomware that makes its way through the victim’s network, by encrypting and exporting sensitive data to demand a ransom.

-Although the link seems to be accurate, as in the previous example, minor typos or inconsistencies with the domain often reveal its true nature.
+Minor typos or inconsistencies with the domain often reveal its true nature.

 These domains are known as Typosquatting domains.
 According to WordSense Dictionary typosquatting is:

 “A form of cybersquatting that involves the registration of domain names likely to be mistyped by users, e.g. exmaple.com for example.com.”